One Hundred Nine

 “How close to a beta model?”

 “If we spend a few hours a day, maybe a week, ten days.
 Susan and Daria had to drop coding to find out what our government was doing in secret.
+Hacking the CIA doesn't happen with fast fingers and a few access denied messages before busting in as TV or movies imply.
 We can get back on track tomorrow.”

 Amaya, “I think the thing should have an exoskeleton, not just titanium.”